kryptoish/nanopulseOS/README.md

 ### **Contributing**

 If you’re interested in contributing to NanoPulse OS, feel free to fork the repository and submit pull requests.
-Contributions are welcome, whether it’s improving the IDE, adding more game templates, or creating new art tools!
+Contributions are welcome, whether it’s improving my (probably) terribly written code or adding cool new features for fun!